vtexdocs/dev-portal-content/docs/release-notes/new-affiliates-program-app.md

 We have launched the [Affiliates Program app](https://developers.vtex.com/vtex-developer-docs/docs/affiliates-program-app), unlocking a new partnership model between VTEX stores and associates who promote sales in exchange for commission.
 Anyone registered and approved by your store can become an affiliate.

-[block:callout]
-{
-  "type": "info",
-  "body": "For the **Affiliates Program app**, an affiliate is different from the standard definition of [affiliate in VTEX](https://help.vtex.com/en/tutorial/o-que-e-afiliado--4bN3e1YarSEammk2yOeMc0).
-In the app’s context, an affiliate is anyone who associates with a VTEX store to promote sales while receiving a commission."
+> ℹ️ For the **Affiliates Program app**, an affiliate is different from the standard definition of [affiliate in VTEX](https://help.vtex.com/en/tutorial/o-que-e-afiliado--4bN3e1YarSEammk2yOeMc0).
+In the app’s context, an affiliate is anyone who associates with a VTEX store to promote sales while receiving a commission.
-}
-[/block]

 > The **Affiliates Program app** is compatible only with stores using [VTEX IO](https://help.vtex.com/en/tracks/cms--2YcpgIljVaLVQYMzxQbc3z/4yB9wSl79cArd68aRBnBZ2), and it is not available for stores using [Legacy CMS](https://help.vtex.com/en/tracks/cms--2YcpgIljVaLVQYMzxQbc3z/1oN446gRGcR2s70RvBCAmj) or [Headless CMS](https://faststore.dev/tutorials/cms/0#vtex-headless-cms).